sulu/sulu-docs/cookbook/dump-sitemap.rst

 Improve Sitemap Speed
 =====================

-The sitemap of Sulu is based on small pieces, wich are generated by so called `SitemapProvider` (see :doc:`sitemap-provider`).
+The sitemap of Sulu is based on small pieces, which are generated by so called `SitemapProvider` (see :doc:`sitemap-provider`).
 Each provider returns mostly 50000 links which can return many links, which would take a bigger amount of time.
 The Google bot